Department of English

 The English Department offers a diverse set of courses in literature, writing studies, linguistics, film, and English Education.
 English majors form strong communication skills, learn effective research methods, develop flexibility in facing complex situations, and increase their awareness of the humanities tradition.
 These ideals suit both the liberal arts major and the practical, pre-professional student.
 Success in an information economy is dependent upon one’s ability to produce, analyze, understand, and restate written, oral, and visual material.
 Through its offerings, the department continues the rich tradition of language and literature study while it also responds to the needs of today’s students.

-The department teaches and values collaboration among its students, and seeks out collaborations for itself at NDSU.
-The department contributes to the Humanities major, the Scholars Program, and the Women and Gender Studies minor.
-Moreover, the department supports the Cooperative Education Program and welcomes efforts to create student internships.
-The department serves the university’s students through the General Education Writing Curriculum and it welcomes and encourages double majors and minors.
+In addition, the department (a) teaches and values collaboration among its students, (b) welcomes and seeks out collaborations with other departments at NDSU, (c) contributes to the Humanities major , the Scholars Program, and the Women and Gender Studies minor , (d) supports the Cooperative Education Program and other efforts to create student internships, (e) serves university students through the General Education Writing Curriculum, and (f) encourages double majors and minors.